 I want to distinguish this from acting.
 The dominant emotion is the mood of a scenario before you.
 Here's an example: there's a frenzy among a group of fans because the home team has just won a league match.
 People may react differently, but the dominant emotion is one of euphoria.

-11. Tackling your values
+10. Tackle your values

 I had trouble doing value studies.
 Somehow I couldn't put similar values together.
 So I reinvented the wheel for myself.
 I started with pure blacks documenting only in black and white.
-A nearby coffee shop was an excellent place for my studies because it had strong overhead spot lights on the seats.
+A nearby coffee shop was an excellent place for my studies because it had strong overhead spotlights on the seats.
 These created crisp shadows and were easy to document.
 Slowly, I started introducing greys.
 I still have to think about values though – they don't come naturally.

 Have you ever observed a person positioning themselves in a way that they almost fit into a particular space?
-Or a person's arm going around the edge of the sofa while they lean on it.
+Or a person's arm going around the edge of the sofa while they lean on it?
 While a bowling ball wouldn't make adjustments to fit in, we often do.

 While I was working on the sets of a film, I noticed the nature of walls: how they reflected light, the way they age, their weight distribution, and so on.
 The nature of different materials means that they offer the artist a range of exciting possibilities.

 Culture is an all-encompassing term here.
 It includes regional, political, racial or even scientific culture.
 If you observe certain cultural underpinnings of a group or an individual and document them, then it'll help you define the personality of that group or individual a little more.

-15. Form, weight, proportion and perspective
+14. Use form, weight, proportion and perspective